 As I have read firsthand accounts of coronavirus infection from the front lines in Italy and now the United States, the situation was still not real for me.
 But reflecting on living in Saipan has given me perspective; I realize the pandemic is not a world away.
 By definition, a pandemic knows no bounds.
 Everyone is affected.
 Everyone must do their part wherever they are.
 We have a collective responsibility to each other.
 As the world becomes more inseparably connected, all of mankind plays a contributing role in the formation and preservation of global health.

-Images courtesy of Steven Duncan.
+Image credit: All images courtesy of author Steven Duncan.